Louis D. Brandeis Center for Human Rights Under Law: Unilever Ben & Jerry’s lawsuit (2022)

 The Brandeis Center and co-counsel filed a lawsuit in the U.S. District Court of New Jersey on behalf of Avi Zinger, Ben & Jerry’s Israeli licensee, alleging that Unilever violated U.S. and Israeli law when they terminated a 34-year business relationship with Zinger to boycott Israel.

 Unilever reached a settlement preventing Ben & Jerry's from boycotting Israel, which granted Avi Zinger the right to sell Ben & Jerry's ice cream in Israel and the West Bank under the company's Hebrew and Arabic names.
 The legal settlement was announced on June 29, 2022.
 The Brandeis Center commended the settlement as a "major defeat for the anti-Israel Boycott, Divestment, and Sanctions (BDS) movement."

-Publications

-LDB authors have published numerous books, research articles, and opinion pieces that are relevant to LDB's mission.